Lucia1987/lucia1987.github.io/_posts/2016-01-14-Fab-Lab-WGTN-2welcome.markdown

 ---

-Italian Project "Torno Subito"  "I’ll return soon"
+{% include image.html url="image/torno.jpg" description="" %}

+My Project What was , what is, what will be!

 I am participating in a “regionally based EU project” this initiative is to utilise the resources provided by the European Social Fund (ESF), 2014-2020, for the strengthening of human capital.
 The aim is to upgrade different skills of recipients and create real conditions for the execution of a “job” experience .That allows me to be in relation with two different realities, one abroad, in Fab Lab Wgtn, and the second here in Italy, in my own region Lazio inside the "Fab Lab SPQwoRk" of Rome.

 The target of initiative is:

-- Intelligent: acknowledge and innovation
+Intelligent: acknowledge and innovation

-- Sustainable: economy more efficient, more green and competitive
+Sustainable: economy more efficient, more green and competitive

-- Inclusive: economy to promote occupation and social cohesion
+Inclusive: economy to promote occupation and social cohesion

 Individuals eligible to present a proposal